Advice - General / Employment status

 So there's no single answer?

 No, there is not.
-Trickily, it is possible for the Inland Revenue, National Insurance and Employment Tribunals all to take different views of a worker's employment status with respect to a particular job.
+Trickily, it is possible for the Income Tax and National Insurance offices and Employment Tribunals all to take different views of a worker's employment status with respect to a particular job.

 For example, an Employment Appeal Tribunal ruling published in January 2006 held that someone who was engaged to do marketing for three years - but not instructed to do any task in particular - was entitled to claim unfair dismissal.
 This would not, however, bind the tax authorities either way.
 Some freelances contracted to write columns, for example, have negotiated compensatory payments when the contracts have been terminated, though these are not strictly redundancy payments.

 A person can be self-employed while doing one job and employed while doing another, even in relation to the same company.
-Many employers/client companies are struggling with these concepts, as is the Inland Revenue.
+Many employers/client companies are struggling with these concepts.

 Part-time and agency workers